Things New and Old

 In what sense do the works and the faith of the man justify him in exactly the same manner?

-A man's faith justifies him in that his faith certifies, declares, demonstrates, evidences, proves, vindicates that he has been legally imputed (when Christ died at the cross) and personally applied (at effectual calling to grace and salvation) with the righteousness of Christ, i.e. justified by God's free grace.
+A man's faith justifies him in that his faith certifies, declares, demonstrates, evidences, proves, manifests, and vindicates that he has been legally imputed (when Christ died at the cross) and personally applied (at effectual calling to grace and salvation) with the righteousness of Christ, i.e. justified by God's free grace.
 Faith, as well as works, justifies a man EVIDENTIALLY.
+It's like BOTH breath and heartbeat vindicate that a dead man has been made alive!

 The works of a man, like his faith, are the instruments to declare, demonstrate, evidence, prove, or vindicate the justified state of the man.
 Both works and faith justify EVIDENTIALLY.
 BOTH works of righteousness and faith are fruits and effects of our legal and personal justification before God.
 That's the only way to make sense of the statement in James.
 Our justified [past tense] state before God by His free grace is [present tense] presently certified, demonstrated, evidenced, justified, manifested, proven, vindicated, etc by BOTH works of righteousness and faith in Christ.
 The evidences are twins, though both may be visibly manifested in varying degrees.
-A breathing person evidences the life in him by BOTH breathing and heart beats.
+A breathing person evidences the life in him by BOTH breathing and heartbeats.
 It is never by one ALONE.
-However neither breathing nor the heart beats is instrumental cause of the life possessed.
+However, neither breathing nor heartbeats is an instrumental cause of the life possessed.
 Both works and faith are always together as the effects of our justified state before God by His free grace.

 There is a world of difference between Christ's righteousness and a believer's faith, and the imputation of Christ's righteousness to a condemned sinner, and the imputation of the believer's faith to him.